Why It Works

 1 cup hard dry cider or white wine

-2 to 3 tablespoons homemade mayonnaise (see note), crème fraîche, or heavy cream (optional)
+2 to 3 tablespoons homemade mayonnaise (see notes), crème fraîche, or heavy cream (optional)

 1 tablespoon juice and 1 teaspoon grated zest from 1 lemon

-Additional homemade mayonnaise for serving (optional, see note)
+Additional homemade mayonnaise for serving (optional, see notes)

 1 loaf rustic sourdough bread, thickly sliced, drizzled with olive oil, and broiled until heavily toasted

-Melt 1 tablespoon butter in a large saucepan over medium-low heat.
-Add leeks, shallot, garlic, and bay leave.
+In a medium Dutch oven or large saucepan, melt 1 tablespoon butter over medium-low heat.
+Add leeks, shallot, garlic, and bay leaves.
 Season lightly with salt and heavily with black pepper and cook, stirring, until vegetables are very soft but not browned, about 10 minutes.